-With altitude varying between two thousand and four thousand six hundred meters a wide range of temperature and weather can be expected.
+With altitude varying between two thousand and four thousand six hundred meters, a wide range of temperature and weather can be expected.
 We have chosen the last week of May and the first week of June after carefully considering the weather along the route and discussing the weather patterns with the people who live in the towns in which we overnight during the tour.
 This timing should correspond with warmer drier weather.
-However these are amongst the worlds highest mountains and mountain weather is notoriously fickle.
+However, these are amongst the worlds highest mountains and mountain weather is notoriously fickle.
 We also have the dry air and fierce sun of high altitude to contend with.
-Therefor it is essential to be prepared for temperatures from single figures to mid thirties.
-You will need strong suncream of SPF50 or higher, sun hat, high quality sunglasses and long sleeve shirts as sun protection.
-You will also need cold weather, and wet weather clothing.
+Therefore it is essential to be prepared for temperatures from single figures to mid-thirties.
+You will need strong suncream of SPF50 or higher, sun hat, high-quality sunglasses and long sleeve shirts as sun protection.
+You will also need cold weather and wet weather clothing.

 Touring bikes, mountain bikes, hybrids, and gravel/adventure/cyclocross bikes are all good for this tour.
 There are many long climbs, sever up to 45KMS in duration.
 These climbs are seldom steep, usually rearing up no more than 5%, but they are long, sometimes on poor surfaces, and the altitude will ensure that oxygen is depleted.
 In short, you will need low gearing.
 As this is a tour for experienced riders most who join us will have a good idea of what gearing suits them, but please make no mistake that whatever the lowest gearing is you usually need at home, here you will need lower.
 If in any doubt please email and discuss this with David.